In terms of portability, a lightweight laptop is the quintessential modern appliance — but what should you look for when buying a netbook?

 A netbook is a super-small, lightweight laptop designed specifically for carrying around in your briefcase or handbag.
-Netbooks can be used as your main PC, or as a supplement to your home PC for when you’re out and about.
+Netbooks can be used as your main PC or as a supplement to your home PC for when you’re out and about, depending on your needs.

-Netbooks are designed with internet surfers in mind, but this doesn’t mean that their functionality is limited.
-You can also perform all your usual office functions, including word processing, spreadsheets and email.
+Netbooks are designed primarily for internet browsing, but this doesn’t mean that their functionality is limited.
+You can also perform all your usual office functions, including word processing, spreadsheets and e-mail.
 Netbooks also let you watch movies and listen to music.

-So far, netbooks sound just like laptops.
-However, there are a few main differences.
+So far, netbook laptops sound just like ordinary laptops — but there are a few main differences.

-Netbooks are a lot smaller than conventional laptops.
-This makes them a lot more portable, but means they're not quite as powerful as their counterparts.
+Netbook laptops are a lot smaller than conventional, budget laptops.
+While this makes them a lot more portable, this means they're not quite as powerful as their pricier counterparts.

-Netbooks use special, smaller processors to fit into such a tiny case, for example the Intel Atom CPU.
-These run quickly, but are limited in terms of performance.
-You won't be able to play the latest, most advanced games with them, but they provide exactly enough power for regular computer tasks.
+Netbooks use special, smaller processors to fit into such a tiny case.
+These run quickly but are limited in terms of performance.
+Whether or not this affects you depends on what you normally use your computer for: You won't be able to play the latest, most advanced games with netbooks, but they provide exactly enough power for regular computer tasks.

-A netbook keyboard is usually around 82 per cent of the size of a standard keyboard.
-This can take a little getting used to, especially if you are used to having a number pad, but is a pretty fair trade off for the improvement in portability.
+A netbook keyboard is usually around 82% of the size of a standard keyboard.
+This can take a little getting used to, especially if you're used to having a number pad, but it's a trade off for the improvement in portability.

 Netbook screens usually come in at between seven and ten inches.
-If you're after portability, choose the smallest screen available.
-However, if you want to watch movies on your netbook, it may be worth you going for a nine or ten inch screen.
+If you're after portability, choose the smallest screen available; however, if you want to watch movies on your netbook, it may be worth going for a nine- or ten-inch screen.

 Designed for web access

-Less processing power and memory mean these laptop lightweights are not designed to run resource-intensive multimedia operating systems, such as Windows Vista, but are perfect for browsing and running web-based applications.
+Less processing power and memory mean these laptop lightweights aren't designed to run resource-intensive multimedia operating systems, but they're perfect for browsing and running web-based applications in the cloud.

 There are many factors to consider when going for a netbook.
 We've highlighted a few of the main things you may want to bear in mind when choosing the mobile broadband and free netbook deal that's right for you: